An Inbound Source receives information such as sensor data from IoT terminals or systems other than obniz devices.

-In addition to data sent from a single sensor, inbound sources can also receive "information from multiple LoRa sensors sent by a LoRa gateway."
+In addition to receiving data from a single sensor, an Inbound Source can also receive "information from multiple LoRa sensors sent by a LoRa gateway."

 Adding a Source

-For an inbound source, you can register it by adding the type and format of the data sender as well as authentication information.
+You can register a source by adding the type of the data source along with its format and authentication information.

-Once created, an endpoint for sending data is generated.
+When you create an Inbound Source, an endpoint for sending data is issued.

 When data is actually received, the information of the receiving device is displayed.
 In the case of a gateway, the information of the multiple sensors that were sent is displayed.

-When you actually register it as a device (machine) on obniz Now to store data or perform automation, you carry out the registration from the screen.
+To actually register a device (machine) on obniz Now and save data or perform automation, register it from the screen.

-Set the sending URL issued when the inbound source is created on the IoT device side.
+Set the sending URL issued when the Inbound Source was created on the IoT device side.

 An API Key is required for sending.

-From API Keys, issue a key with write permission to the inbound source as shown below, and set it as the access token.
+From API Key, issue a key that has write permission for the Inbound Source as shown below, and set it as the access token.

 How to set the token in an HTTP request (higher priority from the top)